Have you ever wondered if creatine supplementation recommendations are the same for women as they are for men?

 5. Moore SR, Gordon AN, Cabre HE, Hackney AC, Smith-Ryan AE.
 A Randomized Controlled Trial of Changes in Fluid Distribution across Menstrual Phases with Creatine Supplementation.
 Nutrients.
 2023 Jan 13;15(2):429. https://pubmed.ncbi.nlm.nih.gov/36678300/

-Hannah Cabré is a registered dietitian and a doctoral candidate in the Human Movement Science Curriculum at UNC Chapel Hill School of Medicine.
+Hannah Cabré is a registered dietitian and received her doctorate from UNC Chapel Hill School of Medicine.
 Her research interests focus on the effects of exercise and nutrient timing on body composition, cardiorespiratory fitness, and metabolic health, specifically women.

 She is passionate about optimizing women’s health across the lifespan through feasible nutrition and exercise interventions.
 Her current work assesses the influence of hormonal contraception on strength and recovery outcomes across the menstrual cycle.